agrant16/CheckersBot/README.md

 **Updated**: 04/15/2017

-This repository is a checkers simulation developed as part of the CheckersBot project in CSCI-C 458: Intelligent Robots and Indiana University Southeast.
+This repository is a checkers simulation developed as part of the CheckersBot project in CSCI-C 458: Intelligent Robots at Indiana University Southeast.
 The goal of this project is to develop a robotic system capable of playing a simplified version of checkers.
 The overall project consists of three
 subsystems: a decision maker, a computer vision system, and a robotic system.